About this article

 To make this adjustment, please follow the steps below:

-- Navigate to the Templafy Email Signature Server mail flow rule
+- Find the Templafy mail flow rule, likely named:

 X-UnsupportedFormatByTemplafy